Church Fathers: Desert Fathers

 The Desert Fathers were early monastics living in the Egyptian desert.
-Although they did not write as much as other Church Fathers, their influence was also great, and they are credited with beginning the practice of monasticism, and codifying many of its features.
+Although they did not write as much as other Church Fathers, their influence was also great, and they are credited with forming the basis for the practice of monasticism.
 Among them are Paul of Thebes, Anthony the Great and Pachomius.
-Many of their, usually short, sayings are collected in the Apophthegmata Patrum ("Sayings of the Desert Fathers").
+Many of their sayings are collected in the Apophthegmata Patrum ("Sayings of the Desert Fathers").

 Modern positions

 Catholicism

 In the Catholic Church, the patristic era is believed to have passed.
 On account of their proximity to ancient sources and particular way of doing theology, John of Damascus and Bernard of Clairvaux are among those considered to be the last of the Church Fathers.
 However, the Church does grant the similar title of Doctor of the Church to notable post-patristic saints who have made significant contributions to Catholic theology or doctrine.

 Eastern Orthodoxy

 The Eastern Orthodox Church does not consider the age of Church Fathers to be over and includes later influential writers up to the present day.
 The Orthodox view is that men do not have to agree on every detail, much less be infallible, to be considered Church Fathers.
 Rather, Orthodox doctrine is determined by the consensus of the Holy Fathers: those points on which they do agree.
 This consensus guides the church in questions of dogma, the correct interpretation of scripture, and to distinguish the authentic sacred tradition of the Church from false teachings.